-For a relatively fast non-surgical treatment for Crow's Feet, Anti-Wrinkle Injections are a great treatment.
+For a relatively fast non-surgical treatment for Crow’s Feet, Wrinkle Smoothing Treatments are a great treatment.

 When you contract your muscles, the wrinkles around your eyes are seen.
-Anti-wrinkles Injections interrupt the signal that makes your muscles contract.
+Wrinkle Smoothing Injections interrupt the signal that makes your muscles contract.
 This causes the muscles to stay relaxed and so unable to crease the skin.

 The Plasma Pen Skin Tightening Device is perfect to reduce the appearance of Crow’s Feet.

 The procedure is effective for several skin concerns, and is the only treatment outside of plastic surgery that gives a real Eyelift.

 This non-invasive skin lifting and tightening technique greatly improves Crow’s Feet as well as the sagging skin around the eyes without injections or surgery.
 Plus, it's long-lasting with results typically lasting 3 years.

-For deeper, more established crow’s feet, Facial Fillers should be considered.
+For deeper, more established crow’s feet, Dermal Fillers should be considered.

 This treatment offers relatively quick results to improve the appearance of Crow’s Feet (they develop from 48 hours following treatment) and lasts up to 12 months.
 It involves injecting products such as Sunekos or Jalupro, made of amino acids and Hyaluronic Acid, under the skin with a fine needle to fill the lines.